yuvisidhu19/tic-tac-toe/README.md

 For tictactoe_CLI.py, numpad is suggested.
 The pygame library is used in tictactoe_GUI.py.
 There are 2 modes in this game:

 1 player mode: Play with computer.

-2 player mode: Play with another individual.
+2 player mode: Play with human.